-The Division generated $295.6 million in revenues from the sale of spirits, licensing fees, and excise tax on beer and wine.
-The Division earned a record $259 million in revenue associated with the sale of spirits.
-Excise tax on beer and wine account for $21.6 million of total revenues.
-Licensing fees totaled $14.7 million in fiscal year 2013, representing a $362,791 increase over fiscal year 2012.
+The Division generated $302,657,376 in revenues from the sale of spirits, licensing fees and excise tax on beer and wine.
+The Division earned over $263 million in revenue associated with the sale of spirits.
+Excise tax on beer and wine accounts for more than $20.5 million of total revenues.
+Licensing fees for fiscal year 2014 were more than $15 million.

 Online ordering for customers of the Iowa Alcoholic Beverages Division through our eCommer site on the web at https://shop.iowaabd.com.